Meta-analysis (MA)

 Applied Example

-A meta-analysis might be appropriate when 6–10 large, high-quality RCTs report conflicting outcomes regarding the effectiveness of a drug intervention.
-However, if those RCTs report similar findings (e.g., all support the intervention), an MA adds little value and increases the risk of introducing bias, particularly if it results in failure to reject the null hypothesis.
+- A meta-analysis might be appropriate when 6–10 large, high-quality RCTs report conflicting outcomes regarding the effectiveness of a drug intervention.
+However, if those RCTs report similar findings (e.g., all support the intervention), an MA adds little value and increases the risk of introducing bias, particularly if it fails to reject the null hypothesis.

 Frequently Asked Questions (FAQs)

-When multiple high-quality RCTs yield contradictory results on the same outcome, using similar methods and populations.
+- When multiple high-quality RCTs, using similar methods and populations, yield contradictory results on the same outcome.

-This may result from regression to the mean, inclusion of underpowered or heterogeneous studies, poor hypothesis representation, or statistical dilution of clear trends.
+- This may result from regression to the mean, the inclusion of underpowered or heterogeneous studies, poor hypothesis formulation, or the statistical dilution of clear trends.

 Brookbush Institute Perspective on Meta-analysis